Frequently Asked Questions

 • Reservations are required for boarding and daycare.

-• Proof of certain vaccines – Bordetella, DHLPPC and Rabies – are required prior to boarding or daycare.
+• Proof of certain vaccines – Bordetella, DHLPPC, Canine Influenza and Rabies – are required prior to boarding or daycare.
 Your vet will be happy to fax us a copy of vaccine records at your request.
-Beginning April 1st, vaccinations for H3N8 and the more recent H3N2 influenza will be required.
 Please ask your vet.

 • You will need to bring food for your dog and any necessary medications.
 Individual packaging is greatly appreciated.